S.T. Magnolia FD37

 30.12.1909: At about 6.00 a.m. delivered Milford.

-7.1.1915: Arrived Milford with motor vessel ANHOLT (??), picked up disabled off St. Ann’s Head.
+7.1.1915: Arrived Milford with motor vessel ANHOLT, picked up disabled off St. Ann’s Head.

-7.1915: Requisitioned for war service and fitted out for minesweeping duties (Ad.No.790).
+7.1915: Requisitioned for war service as a minesweeper (1-6pdr) (Ad.No.790).
+Based Dover.

 8.1915: Renamed MAGNOLIA III.
+Based Portland.

 10.7.1919: Sold to John McR.
 Knight, Hakin; John Young, Little Haven & Francis J. Smith, Milford Haven (John McR.
 Knight, Hakin, manager).